 Contact Leeaht at firstname.lastname@example.org or at 415-861-6932.

-I am the CSZ Office and Facilities Administrator.
-I joined CSZ in 2011 and make sure everything from the office to the entire facilities are up and running smoothly.
-I not only take care of most Administrative functions, but also makes sure all services, holidays, ceremonies, Bar/bat mitzvah’s and more, are coordinated with the families, clergy and staff.
+Not only do I take care of most Administrative functions, but I also make sure all services, holidays, ceremonies, Bar/Bat Mitzvah’s and more, are coordinated with the families, clergy and staff.
 I have a B.S. in Industrial Technology from San Francisco State University & managerial experience from previous occupations.

 Contact Carrie at email@example.com or at 415-861-6932.

 Matt and Jason make up our facilities staff.
 They work at Sha’ar Zahav to ensure a clean environment and enable all of our services, holidays, ceremonies, bnei mitzvah and more are set-up to CSZ’s standards.
 In their spare time, Jason is practicing to become a professional billiards player and Matt has two other jobs.